markusstocker/LaTeX101/README.md

 ## Lecture

 The [lecture](lecture/stocker17latex101-lecture.pdf) introduces students to LaTeX by explaining what LaTeX is and what its pros and cons are compared to commonly used word processing software.
-The lecture surveys key elements of a typical scientific manuscript, such as figures and references, and explains how to write them in LaTeX.
-We will present BibTeX and reference management, styling scientific manuscripts with journal LaTeX templates, LaTeX support for writing slides and posters, as well as present approaches for collaborative writing of LaTeX documents.
+The lecture surveys key elements of a typical scientific article, such as figures and references, and explains how to write them in LaTeX.
+We will present BibTeX and reference management, styling scientific articles with journal LaTeX templates, LaTeX support for writing slides and posters, as well as present approaches for collaborative writing of LaTeX documents.

 ## Hands-on

-For the hands-on part of the course, we will write a scientific manuscript using LaTeX.
-The course provides a [default manuscript](manuscript/default-manuscript.pdf) but we encourage students to bring along a manuscript they co-authored.
+For the hands-on part of the course, we will write a scientific article using LaTeX.
+The course provides a [default article](article/default-article.pdf) but we encourage students to bring along an article they co-authored.
 The course assumes that you have installed [TeX Live](https://www.tug.org/texlive/) ([MiKTeX](https://miktex.org/) or [MacTeX](https://www.tug.org/mactex/)), [TeXstudio](http://www.texstudio.org/), [JabRef](http://www.jabref.org/), and [Git](https://git-scm.com/).
 The hands-on part is structured in four sub parts:

-[Hands-on I](#hands-on-i): Basic elements of a manuscript
+[Hands-on I](#hands-on-i): Basic elements of an article
-[Hands-on II](#hands-on-ii): Advanced elements of a manucript
+[Hands-on II](#hands-on-ii): Advanced elements of an article
 [Hands-on III](#hands-on-iii): Slides and poster
 [Hands-on IV](#hands-on-iv): Collaborative writing

 ### Hands-on I

-In this first hands-on, we look at the basic elements of a manuscript.
-We will write our manuscript using the elsarticle document class.
+In this first hands-on, we look at the basic elements of an article.
+We will write our article using the elsarticle document class.
 You can download the [elsarticle package](http://www.ctan.org/tex-archive/macros/latex/contrib/elsarticle) to your working directory from the [CTAN Comprehensive TeX Archive Network](http://ctan.org), as [zip archive](http://mirrors.ctan.org/macros/latex/contrib/elsarticle.zip).
 Unpack the zip archive, change to the `elsarticle` sub directory, and execute the following command

 ```
 latex elsarticle.ins
 ```

-This will create the required [`elsarticle.cls`](manuscript/elsarticle.cls) and [`elsarticle-harv.bst`](manuscript/elsarticle-harv.bst) files.
+This will create the required [`elsarticle.cls`](article/elsarticle.cls) and [`elsarticle-harv.bst`](article/elsarticle-harv.bst) files.
 Copy the `elsarticle.cls`, `elsarticle-harv.bst`, and `elsarticle-template-harv.tex` files into your working directory.
-The latter file serves as the template: rename the template file to something that better reflects your manuscript.
+The latter file serves as the template: rename the template file to something that better reflects your article.

 *Hint: If you have problems with this step, follow the links to the `.cls` and `.bst` files and you will be able to download copies.*

-You are now ready to start writing your own manuscript.
-The following description uses our [default manuscript](manuscript/default-manuscript.pdf).
+You are now ready to start writing your own article.
+The following description uses our [default article](article/default-article.pdf).

-Open the `.tex` file in TeXshop as well as the default manuscript (PDF).
+Open the `.tex` file in TeXshop as well as the default article (PDF).
 In TeXshop, select `Build & View` (green double arrow) to build the document.
 You will see a PDF output on the right hand side in TeXshop.
-The aim now is to re-create the default manuscript in LaTeX by writing the `.tex` file.
+The aim now is to re-create the default article in LaTeX by writing the `.tex` file.

-As you can see in the footnote, we plan to submit the manuscript to the Elsevier [SoftwareX](https://www.journals.elsevier.com/softwarex/) journal.
+As you can see in the footnote, we plan to submit the article to the Elsevier [SoftwareX](https://www.journals.elsevier.com/softwarex/) journal.
 Find the corresponding LaTeX command to specify the journal name and change it to *SoftwareX* (or your favorite journal).
 Build the document to see the change in PDF.

-The default manuscript has a title and three authors.
+The default article has a title and three authors.
 Locate the LaTeX command to specify the title and add the title.
 At any time you can build the document to check if the change is reflected in the PDF output as intended.
 The Elsevier template provides documentation how to add author names and corresponding affiliations.
 Add the authors Kaiser, Doe, and Kaisaniemi with the corresponding affiliations.
 Look for documentation for the `\ead` command to add email addresses.

 *Hint: Make use of the optional labels to link authors to addresses.*

-Scientific manuscripts typically include an abstract as well as keywords.
+Scientific articles typically include an abstract as well as keywords.
 It is generally easy to set these in LaTeX and many journal templates provide guidance.
 Extend your template with abstract and keywords.

 *Hint: Make sure to use the command to separate keywords as suggested in the template.*

 Build your document and see how you are progressing nicely.

-Next, we create the structure of the manuscript, namely sections for Introduction, Case Study, Results, and Acknowledgements.
+Next, we create the structure of the article, namely sections for Introduction, Case Study, Results, and Acknowledgements.
 Note that Acknowledgements is not numbered.
 You can achieve this with the command `\section*` (note the asterisk).

 We can now start filling the sections.
 Let's start with introduction.
 It is just a few lines but includes variations for how to cite published literature, quoted text, and a reference to Section 2.
 We will look at the citations in the next hands-on session.
 Thus, for now just copy the text as it stands, e.g. "Wang et al. (2014)".
 However, let's get the quotes right as well as the reference to Section 2.
 Build your document to check if things look good.